-Access to cutting-edge clinical trials, in a setting close to home.
+Putting science to work for survivorship—by providing access to cutting-edge clinical trials in a setting close to home.

 A cancer clinical trial is a research study in which people help doctors, nurses, psychologists, and social workers find ways to improve cancer care.
 These cancer research studies try to answer scientific questions and find better ways to prevent, diagnose, or treat cancer.
 They also try to find ways to improve the lives of survivors.